FMascena/FMascena/README.md

 - 🤞 Expert in making memes, but since that doesn't make money, I'm a programmer
 - 💻 See all my projects here
-- 🎓 Student of Gama Academy Stack #Hacker
+- 🎓 Gama Academy Stack #Hacker
 - 👨‍💻 Visit [portfolio-fmascena](https://portfolio-fmascena.vercel.app/)

 <h3 align="center">Languages and Tools:</h3>